 “His argument is completely absurd and will be laughed out of court,” said Reason’s Robby Soave.

 “Irredeemably frivolous” was how First Amendment attorney Floyd Abrams described Trump’s lawsuit.

 And National Review’s Philip Klein blames Trump himself for our current predicament.
 “As president and leader of the party with majority control of Congress, he had plenty of levers at his disposal to try and target Big Tech,” writes Klein.
 “He could have gone after them by issuing new regulations or pushing for an anti-trust case against them. … Plenty of supporters who share his anger toward Big Tech were begging him to do something while he had the chance.
 But he didn’t.”

 Yes, of course.
 In hindsight, it’s all Trump’s fault.
 All The Deregulating Donald had to do was slap some new regulations on the tech giants.
 All our nation’s first businessman president had to do was engage in some Rooseveltian trust-busting.
 Klein’s two-part indictment that Trump should’ve seen the censorship coming and should’ve gone against his pro-business, pro-economy instincts and unilaterally cracked down on them is ludicrous.

-In addition, there’s UCLA law professor Eugene Volokh, who argues that Big Tech has been doing the bidding of government and may thereby be vulnerable.
+UCLA law professor Eugene Volokh argues that Big Tech has been doing the bidding of government and may thereby be vulnerable.
 “It is possible,” he says, “that Mr. Trump could have some success if he could show that the platforms were coerced by government officials into blocking various speech.
 That might be enough to show the government action needed for a viable First Amendment claim.
 But it’s a big if.”